data security

 Anonymization and Pseudonymization

-Data anonymization and pseudonymization techniques remove or substitute identifiers, reducing privacy risks while keeping data useful for analytics and research.
-They are particularly relevant for regulatory compliance under GDPR and HIPAA.
+Data anonymization and pseudonymization techniques remove or substitute identifiers.
+They reduce privacy risks while keeping datasets useful for analytics and research.

 Tokenization